SamarthGupta93/Attention-Actor-Critic-for-Atari-Learning/README.md

 # Attention-Actor-Critic-for-Atari-Learning
-Attention Actor Critic for Atari Learning
+A Reinforcement Learning algorithm with attention mechanism for Atari Learning

 This is a Reinforcement Learning based Actor Critic model for Atari Games Learning.
 The repository contains three different architectures.